Japan Travel Tips

 Stay off the Guinness and drink Japanese beer and you're closer.
 Explore cheap dining and avoid getting taxis and you could be in Thailand.
 Almost.
 And if you want to take in a few major cities think about getting the Japan Rail Pass.
 It offers 7 days unlimited use of bullet trains for 28,300 yen, not much more than the price of a return from Tokyo to Kyoto.
 14 and 21 day passes are also available.
 You have to get an exchange order in advance of your visit and change it for a pass when you arrive.
 Cash rules everything around here so bring some!

 Travelers' cheques can be harder to exchange than you might imagine, especially outside major cities as you'll have to find an 'Authorised Foreign Exchange Bank'.
 So it's a good idea generally to change more money than you think you'll need, just because doing so again may be time consuming and inconvenient.
-Banks close early in Japan and, rather inexplicably, so do ATMs though you should be ok at the airport and more convenience stores now have ATM facilities.
+Banks close early in Japan and, rather inexplicably at 3pm, so do ATMs (around 6pm) though you should be ok at the airport and more convenience stores now have ATM facilities as do post offices.

 Sandals are great for warmer climes but the easier they are to get into and out of the better.
 Open-heeled versions will save you time and a lot of one-legged fumbling in genkan (hallways) where you'll grow to understand why the Japanese favour slip-on shoes.